 Not Every Hero Wears a Cape.
 Plan & Practice Your Escape!™

-The slogan is a reminder that we are all responsible for the prevention of — and safety from — fires.
+The slogan reminds us that we are all responsible for preventing — and being safe from — fires.
 Not only should we work to educate ourselves in learning to prevent fires and stay safe from fires as much as possible, but we should also plan on what to do if/when the tragedy of fire takes place.

 FIRE PREVENTION & SAFETY EDUCATION

 There are many ways we can learn to prevent fires and stay safe from them.
-From being smart with specific appliances and cooking consciously, to supervising properly, and more.
-Here are some simple ways to prevent and stay safe from fires.
+From being smart with specific appliances and cooking consciously to supervising correctly and more.
+Here are some simple ways to avoid and stay safe from fires.

 Be Conscious About Cooking Appliances

-One of the most common causes of fires are cooking appliances as they are one of the most used forms of heating in a home.
-Something like a stove or an oven can easily catch fire if not used or supervised properly.
-Even an electric stove, which is known to be a bit safer than a gas stove, can start a fire if something flammable is touching the heat and/or something is left on the stove to heat or cook unattended.
+One of the most common causes of fires is cooking appliances, one of the most used home heating forms.
+A stove or an oven can easily catch fire if not used or appropriately supervised.
+Even an electric stove, a bit safer than a gas stove, can start a fire if something flammable is touching the heat and something is left on the stove to heat or cook unattended.
 The same goes for ovens.

-Another common cause of fires come from open flames themselves.
-Open fires can be extremely dangerous, whether they are big or small.
-Things like candles and fireplaces can easily cause a fire if not properly used or well supervised.
-Always keep a close eye on any open flames within the building or home, and also make sure to keep these open flames well away from anything flammable like curtains, clothes, etc. Even open flames outside of the home like firepits can be dangerous if not properly used or properly supervised too, so make sure to maintain the same safety standards for these open flames as well.
+Another common cause of fires comes from open flames themselves.
+Open fires can be hazardous, whether they are big or small.
+If not correctly used or well-supervised, things like candles and fireplaces can easily cause a fire.
+Always keep a close eye on any open flames within the building or home, and also make sure to keep these open flames well away from anything flammable like curtains, clothes, etc. Even open flames outside the house, like firepits, can be dangerous if not correctly used or adequately supervised, so make sure to maintain the same safety standards for these open flames as well.

 Know The Smell Of Open Gas

-One more common cause of fires come from open gas, which is becoming more common inside homes and buildings.
+One more common cause of fires comes from open gas, which is becoming more common inside homes and buildings.
 Many furnaces and hot water tanks now use gas for heating because of its various benefits.
-However, this gas is also extremely flammable and if it somehow escapes into the open air, that can be a recipe for disaster.
-Because of this, it’s important to use any gas-heating device properly and safely.
-It’s also important to keep your nose out for the smell of any open gas that may be leaking.
+However, this gas is also highly flammable; if it somehow escapes into the open air, it can be a recipe for disaster.
+Because of this, it’s essential to use any gas-heating device correctly and safely.
+It’s also important to keep your nose out for the smell of any available gas that may be leaking.
 Having the right kind of detectors can also help as well (see below).

 Keep Smoke Alarms & Gas Alarms Active

-In the scary case that an uncontrollable fire starts, or if gas begins to leak from a gas-heating device, having smoke alarms and gas alarms can help in ensuring that these risks are detected quickly.
-Ensure your home or building is set up with enough fire detectors, smoke alarms, and gas detection alarms.
-Ensuring these stay active throughout the year is important too, which can usually just mean making sure the batteries in them are still good.
+In the scary case that an uncontrollable fire starts or if gas begins to leak from a gas-heating device, having smoke alarms and gas alarms can help ensure that these risks are detected quickly.
+Ensure your home or building has enough fire detectors and smoke and gas detection alarms.
+Ensuring these stay active throughout the year is important too, which can usually mean making sure the batteries in them are still good.

 Have Fire Extinguishers Close By

-Having fire extinguishers properly placed around the house can also help in staying safe if/when an uncontrollable fire starts.
-Having one in the kitchen is always a good idea since cooking appliances are a common cause of fires, but having more fire extinguishers placed around the home or building is also a good idea in case you can’t grab one in a specific location easily.
+Having fire extinguishers adequately placed around the house can also help stay safe if/when an uncontrollable fire starts.
+Having one in the kitchen is always a good idea since cooking appliances are a common cause of fires, but having more fire extinguishers around the home or building is also a good idea in case you can’t grab one in a specific location quickly.

 FIRE ESCAPE PLANNING

-If/when the scary incident moment of an uncontrollable fire presents itself in your life, it’s important to have a plan for safety!
+If/when the scary moment of an uncontrollable fire presents itself in your life, it’s essential to have a safety plan!
 Below are some ways you can better plan to find safety in the case of an uncontrollable fire.

 Know Your Escape Plan

-Knowing how you may escape a fire in your home, work, or any other building can be a life-saving task.
-Identify fire exits already present in a building/home, or potential windows and other escape methods.
-Having this in the back of your mind can save you crucial time in an escape, and extra time to escape will be very important in these crucial moments.
+Knowing how to escape a fire in your home, work, or any other building can be life-saving.
+Identify fire exits already present in a building/home or potential windows and other escape methods.
+Having this in your mind can save you crucial time in an escape, and extra time to escape will be significant in these critical moments.

 Estimate Your Escape Time

-Learning about how quickly fires can spread from room to room or from floor to floor will help give you an estimated time frame to escape.
-Although not always advised if there’s not enough time, knowing that you may have an extra minute or two in your escape can give you confidence in ensuring loved ones or important assets escape safely too.
+Learning about how quickly fires can spread from room to room or floor will help give you an estimated time frame to escape.
+Although not always advised if there’s not enough time, knowing that you may have an extra minute or two in your escape can give you confidence in ensuring that loved ones or essential assets escape safely.

 Assign A Meeting Place

 It’s good to have a designated meeting place assigned in case of a fire.
-This will help let everyone in the home or building know exactly where they should meet in case quickly escaping a fire is necessary, and then the group can easily take into account everyone who has escaped (or who may still be inside) as well.
+This will help let everyone in the home or building know precisely where they should meet in case quickly escaping a fire is necessary.
+Then the group can easily consider everyone who has run (or may still be inside).

 HAVE A GREAT FIRE PREVENTION WEEK, AND STAY SAFE!

 We hope you have a great fire prevention week, and stay safe!
-Feel free to contact us if you have any questions whatsoever about fire prevention, fire safety, and/or the details around your insurance policies when it comes to fire damage.
+Feel free to contact us if you have questions about fire prevention, fire safety, and your insurance policies regarding fire damage.
 We’d be happy to help answer any questions you may have.